The Death of the Performance Appraisal – Redefining Performance Management

 Should we kill the performance appraisal process?

 Over the last few years as we have studied the market for performance management systems, we have talked with dozens of HR executives and managers about their performance management process.
 In our discussions we find that organizations struggle mightily with the right way to craft the precise process which will best reflect their organization’s goals, culture, and desired management style.
 Performance management systems, which support this process, often constrain or rush these decisions, forcing organizations to design a process around the system features and capabilities.

-I believe the rapid growth of these systems is creating quite a stress on this market, and in fact we believe a major shift is taking place.
-Performance management systems (you know the players) revolve around automating the seven core processes which companies use: goal development, goal alignment, self-assessment, manager assessment, 360 assessment, competency development, and development planning.
+I believe the rapid growth of these systems is creating quite a stress on this market, and in fact, we believe a major shift is taking place.
+Performance management systems revolve around automating the seven core processes which companies use: goal development, goal alignment, self-assessment, manager assessment, 360 assessment, competency development, and development planning.
 But they don’t really help organizations decide how the process itself will work, which is ultimately the most important issue of all.